Is Dairy Healthy and Do Humans Need it?

 Liquid calcium

-The amount of calcium you get from most fortified plant milks is the same as from cow’s milk.
+The amount of calcium you get from fortified plant milks is usually the same as from cow’s milk.
 Not all plant milks are fortified though, so check the carton.
-The calcium in dairy milk is why we’ve been told to drink the white stuff but don’t forget that cow’s milk also packs a good dose of hormones and pus.
-No one needs that!
+The calcium in dairy milk is why we’ve been told to drink the white stuff so don’t forget that plant milks supply the same amount but without the hidden nasties.

 Best for calcium: all fortified plant milks